ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/callingconventions-design.md

    ```python
    def test(x : int, y : int):
       return x + y

    test(3,5)
    ```

    _Expected result: 8_

    This is just one example, we plan on testing a variety of the original functionality including errors.

-2. A function with a non-default argument following default arguments will fail in parsing (ex `def test(x : int = 3, y : int)` will not be parsed, since `x` is a default and `y` is not a default)
+2. A function with a non-default argument following default arguments will fail in parsing

    ```python
    def test(x : int = 3, y : int):